Zahariel1942/PUBG-maphack-map/README.md

 # PUBG-mapper

-This map should working with https://github.com/jussihi/PUBG-map-hack
+This map should working with a memory reader like: https://github.com/jussihi/PUBG-map-hack

 ![](pics/browser.png)